-In evaluating the independence of each of our directors, the Board of Directors considered transactions and relationships between each director or any member of his or her immediate family and the Company and its subsidiaries and affiliates.
+In evaluating the independence of each of our directors, the Board of Directors considers transactions and relationships between each director or any member of his or her immediate family and the Company and its subsidiaries and affiliates.
 The Board of Directors also examined transactions and relationships between directors or their known affiliates and members of the Company's senior management and their known affiliates.
-The purpose of this review was to determine whether any such relationships or transactions were inconsistent with a determination that the director is independent under applicable laws and regulations and AMEX listing standards.
+The purpose of this review is to determine whether any such relationships or transactions are inconsistent with a determination that the director is independent under applicable laws and regulations and NYSE Amex listing standards.
 The Board of Directors affirmatively determined that a majority of our directors, including Messrs.
-Robert A. Baron, Thomas E. Beier, Richard C. Pfenniger, Jr., Michael Reich and Drs.
-Pascal J. Goldschmidt and Richard A. Lerner, are "independent" directors within the meaning of the listing standards of AMEX and applicable law.
-The Board had also determined that Dr. Melvin Rubin and David Eichler, who each served on our Board during all or part of 2007, were independent under applicable law and AMEX listing standards.
-In making the independence determinations, the Board considered a number of factors and relationships, including (i) Dr. Frost's service as a member of the Board of Trustees for the University of Miami and its Service Committee, a 501(c)(3) entity for which Dr. Goldschmidt serves as an executive officer; (ii) Michael Reich's familial relationship with Sam Reich, the Company's EVP, Ophthalmics; and (iii) Dr. Frost's service on the board of directors for Continucare Corporation, an entity for which Mr. Pfenniger serves as Chairman, Chief Executive Officer, and President.
+Robert A. Baron, Thomas E. Beier, Richard C. Pfenniger, Jr., and Drs.
+Pascal J. Goldschmidt, Richard A. Lerner and Alice Lin-Tsing Yu, are "independent" directors within the meaning of the listing standards of NYSE Amex and applicable law.
+In making the independence determinations, the Board considered a number of factors and relationships, including (i) Dr. Frost's service as a member of the Board of Trustees for the University of Miami and its Service Committee, a 501(c)(3) entity for which Dr. Goldschmidt serves as an executive officer; and (ii) Dr. Frost's service on the board of directors for Continucare Corporation, an entity for which Mr. Pfenniger serves as Chairman, Chief Executive Officer, and President.
 Dr. Frost abstains from participating in any Service Committee or Board of Trustee decisions which may implicate Dr. Goldschmidt's compensation.
-As required by the AMEX, the Company's independent directors meet at least annually in executive session without the presence of its nonindependent directors or management.
+As required by the NYSE Amex, the Company's independent directors meet at least annually in executive session without the presence of its non-independent directors or management.